stephenbates19/nestedcv/README.md

-# doublecv
+# nestedecv
-Double cross-validation for accurate confidence intervals for prediction error.
+Nested cross-validation for accurate confidence intervals for prediction error.